Terra-AUS/TerraAustralis/doc/i2p.md

 not know who is connecting to them and can't tell if two connections are from the same peer or not.

-If an I2P node is not accepting incoming connections, then AustraliaCash Core uses random, one-time, transient I2P addresses for itself for outbound connections to make it harder to discriminate, fingerprint or analyze it based on its I2P address.
+If an I2P node is not accepting incoming connections, then TerraAustralis Core uses random, one-time, transient I2P addresses for itself for outbound connections to make it harder to discriminate, fingerprint or analyze it based on its I2P address.